CUBRID/cubrid-manual/en/sql/query/json_table.rst

-:meta-keywords: cubrid json, cubrid json_table, database json
+:meta-keywords: cubrid json, cubrid json_table, database json, json table
 :meta-description: CUBRID JSON_TABLE description

 *********************************
 JSON_TABLE
 *********************************

-**JSON_TABLE** facilitates transforming of json data into a table having the specified columns.
+**JSON_TABLE** facilitates transforming jsons into a table-like structures that can be queried similarly as regular tables.
+  The transformation generates a single row or multiple rows, by expanding for example the elements of a JSON_ARRAY.

 The full syntax of **JSON_TABLE**:
 ::